gopl-zh/gopl-zh.github.com/errata.md

 **p.166, ¶2:** for "way", read "a way".

+**p.222.
+Exercise 8.1:** The port numbers for `London` and `Tokyo` should be swapped in the final command to match the earlier commands.
+(Thanks to Kiyoshi Kamishima, 2016-01-08.)

+**p.288, code display following ¶4:** In the import declaration, for `"database/mysql"`, read `"database/sql"`.
+(Thanks to Jose Colon Rodriguez, 2016-01-09.)

 **p.200, TestEval function:** the format string in the final call to t.Errorf should format test.env with %v, not %s.
 (Thanks to Mitsuteru Sawa, 2015-12-07.)

 **p.347, Exercise 12.8:** for "like json.Marshal", read "like json.Unmarshal".
 (Thanks to @chai2010, 2016-01-01.)